The ASSURE Program has developed a universal standard to test the performance of Diamond Verification Instruments in a consistent manner.

-The ASSURE Program initially partnered with the 11 manufacturers representing the 18 most widely available devices in the market.
+The ASSURE Program has partnered with the manufacturers representing the most widely available devices in the market.
 These instruments were submitted for testing to third-party laboratory UL.
 The result of these test are published in the ASSURE Directory.

 The ASSURE Directory contains the independent third-party verified performance test results for Diamond Verification Instruments participating.
 The ASSURE directory will be regularly updated as new instruments are submitted to testing or re-testing.

 The ASSURE Program is an ongoing program that will continuously test the Diamond Verification Instruments available on the market.
 The ASSURE Sample will also evolve to include new synthetics diamonds as they are identified.